Micro Financing Business vs Ceiling on Interest Rates

 RBI further clarified that the Reserve Bank shall declare the average of the base rates of the five largest commercial banks on the last working day of the previous quarter, which shall determine interest rates for the ensuing quarter.

 A Nidhi company is an NBFC registered under Section 406 of Companies Act, 2013.

-“Nidhi” means a company which has successfully undergone NBFC incorporation procedure with the objective of cultivating the habit of thrift and savings amongst its members, receiving deposits from, and lending to, its members only, for their mutual benefit.
+“Nidhi” means a company which has successfully undergone the NBFC incorporation procedure with the objective of cultivating the habit of thrift and savings amongst its members, receiving deposits from, and lending to, its members only, for their mutual benefit.

-The deposits, thus, gathered are then used for its members or shareholders and the company provides loans or advances, acquires government-issued stocks, bonds, debentures, securities, etc.
+The deposits, thus, gathered are then used for its members or shareholders and the company provides loans or advances, and acquires government-issued stocks, bonds, debentures, securities, etc.

 All Nidhi companies after NBFC registration are regulated by the Ministry of Corporate Affairs and all its financial dealings are monitored by the RBI.

 Nidhi companies accept three types of Deposits and the rate of interest on all of them varies and are mentioned below:

 1) Fixed Deposit

 For fixed deposits the rate of interest being offered by a Nidhi company shall not exceed the maximum rate of interest prescribed by the Reserve Bank of India which the NBFCs can pay on their public deposits.
 The maximum rate of interest prescribed by RBI for an NBFC is 12.5% and going by this norm, the interest rate that can be offered by Nidhi Companies on fixed deposits cannot exceed 12.5%.